 Sushi University Courses — If you’re traveling to Tokyo, you might love one of the three offered dining experiences.
 You’ll get to sit with an interpreter at the counter of a true Japanese sushi bar and learn about Edo-style sushi from the sushi chef as you dine.

-As I write this, the “courses” start at ¥12,000 per person and includes around 14 Nigiri Sushi and some kind of Maki Sushi.
+As I write this in 2019 the “courses” start at ¥12,000 per person and includes around 14 Nigiri Sushi and some kind of Maki Sushi.

 I’ve loved sushi since I was a young professional living in NYC and learned some things as I went along in life, but I learned much more in a short while on this site.
 I’ll definitely be reading it again before I get back to Japan.